fnune/fnune.github.io/_posts/2017-12-27-making-emacs-work-like-my-vim-setup.markdown

 - Integration: I like the _never leave your editor_ and _kitchen sink in Emacs_ approach and although I doubt I'll ever manage emails or browse the web inside Emacs, I feel all warm and fuzzy when I realize I could if I wanted to.
 Many of these things are arguably possible in Vim but it feels like the Emacs community leans more towards it than the Vim counterpart.

 So I decided to surrender to my sacrilegous self and try to **emulate everything I do with Vim** from an empty Emacs config file built with Org-mode.
 And I must say: it's been a breeze!
 I haven't even needed to dedicate much time to learning actual Emacs, and what I've learned has actually been nice.
 In this post I'll try to go through what I did to rebuild my setup; I hope you'll enjoy it as much as I did.

+## Quick reference table

 ### Package management

+For package management needs the Vim community has contributed several awesome packages like [Pathogen]() or [vim-plug]() among the many worth mentioning.
+I've always used `vim-plug` and never found a problem with it.
+As active as the Emacs community is in regards to package development, I expected a solution that would provide the same level of comfort.

+Emacs comes bundled with Package, and this is as much as I'm aware of: it takes care of package repository management, and to configure it I only needed to add the links to those repositories and initialize it.

+Package, however, does not take responsibility for automatic fetching, updates, and encapsulation of configuration (which `vim-plug` does, and very well).
+For this, I've found the de-facto solution to be [use-package]().
+To be able to work with `use-package` using its minimal functionality, this is all you need to know:

+- `use-package` can fetch whatever packages are made available through your Package configuration.
+- A basic declaration looks like this: `(use-package package-name)`.
+- If you add `:ensure t`, you'll get automatic fetching of your package and startup checks: `(use-package package-name :ensure t)`.
+- If you add `:defer t`, your package will load lazily: `(use-package package-name :ensure t :defer t)`.
+- You can add `:init`, and everything you pass it will be evaluated _before_ the package loads.
+Here's where you'll use `(setq key 'value)`, for example.
+- You can add `:config`, and everything you pass it will be evaluated _after_ the package loads.
+Here's where you'll initialize modes, for example.

+It didn't take me too long to learn this, and `use-package` allegedly does a thousand more things which I'll begin to learn with time.

 ### Sane defaults and basic Emacs settings